citrus-lemon/mpv-export-clip/README.md

 # mpv-export-clip

-a mpv script for clipping movie
+a mpv lua script to cut clips from video

 ## How to use